smackey15/EmptyChairs/README.md

 - Click on a desired restaurant to go to its show page where they can read an overview, access the menu, and read reviews
 - Use a form on the restaurant's show page to make a reservation at that restaurant
 - View a confirmation page with their reservation details which includes a link to return to the restaurant's show page
-- View a list of all reservations on their profile page, including a link to a leave a review for any of those restaurants
+- View a list of all reservations on their profile page, including a link to leave a review for any of those restaurants
 - Toggle a button on the restaurant show page to save/unsave favorites, and view a list of all those favorites on their profile page

 ## Coding Challenges

-- PROBLEM: The default result of a user hitting `Enter` while in a form is that it triggers the same action as mouse-clicking a link or a button will in that same form.
+PROBLEM: The default result of a user hitting `Enter` while in a form is that it triggers the same action as mouse-clicking a link or a button will in that same form.
 However, if the form has more than one link or button, hitting `Enter` will automatically trigger the action of whichever link or button comes first on the form.
 Therefore, if a user hit `Enter` in the signup form/modal, it triggered the `Demo sigin` action rather than the `Sign in to an account` action below it.
 I wanted to control the result of the `Enter` event rather then be stuck with default behavior.

 ![signin2](./signin2.png)